Tuesday, 18 July 2017

 We were only about half an hour away from the village of Viplaix, which was supposed to have a bar, so we set off hopefully.

-It turned out to be slimy and overgrown, but after pushing painfully up through a forest of nettles we reached the houses.
+It turned out to be muddy, slippery and overgrown, but after pushing painfully up through a forest of nettles we reached the houses.

 The bar was just around the corner, and as we walked up to it, a hostile face looked out and the shutters were pulled down from inside with a clatter.